 - ground cloves

-- Add the buttermilk and mix in the process until it becomes crumbly.
-Again, this should go fast, only a few seconds.
+- Add the milk and mix in the process until it becomes crumbly.
+This should go fast, only a few seconds.
 Stop mixing as soon as it has come together into a ball of dough.

 - Cut the bacon in small pieces and fry in a small pan.

 - Add the butter and leave to fry for a little longer.